 Research shows that medication-assisted treatment (MAT) during pregnancy is safe and effective.5,6 MAT uses either methadone or buprenorphine to treat opioid use disorder.
 While these medications are opioids themselves, they are less risky than opioids of misuse, such as heroin or fentanyl.

 Medication-assisted treatment (MAT) is an evidence-based treatment approach for opioid use disorder or opioid addiction.
-Starting or continuing with MAT during pregnancy is a safer option because it reduces the likelihood that you will relapse and reduces the risk of your baby developing severe symptoms as a result.5,7 MAT is shown to be the leading treatment approach for pregnant people with opioid use disorder.5
+Starting or continuing with MAT during pregnancy is a safer option because it reduces the likelihood that you will relapse and reduces the risk of your baby developing severe symptoms as a result.5,7 MAT is considered the standard treatment for pregnant people with opioid use disorder.5 Not only is this beneficial for you, but it is also shown to be helpful for your baby.7 MAT can help reduce the risk of relapse, birth defects or low birth weight.7

 Benefits of Methadone and Buprenorphine During Pregnancy

-Methadone and buprenorphine are the medications used to treat opioid misuse and opioid use disorder.5 Methadone works to reduce cravings for opioids and withdrawal by blocking the desired effects of opioid use.8 Similarly, buprenorphine suppresses and reduces cravings for opioids and withdrawal symptoms.7
+Methadone and buprenorphine are FDA-approved medications used to treat opioid misuse and opioid use disorder.5 Methadone works to reduce cravings for opioids and withdrawal by blocking the desired effects of opioid use.8 Similarly, buprenorphine suppresses and reduces cravings for opioids and withdrawal symptoms.7

 There are many benefits to MAT during pregnancy, including:5

-• Improving long-term health outcomes for the pregnant parent and baby
+- Improving long-term health outcomes for the pregnant parent and baby

-• Stabilizing fetal levels of opiates can reduce withdrawal symptoms
+- Stabilizing fetal levels of opiates can reduce withdrawal symptoms

-• Improving access for the pregnant parent to receive prenatal care and treatment for other medical issues that can be transferred to the baby, such as HIV or hepatitis
+- Improving access for the pregnant parent to receive prenatal care and treatment for other medical issues that can be transferred to the baby, such as HIV or hepatitis

-• Lower risk of neonatal abstinence syndrome
+- Lower risk of neonatal abstinence syndrome

-• Less severe neonatal abstinence syndrome
+- Less severe neonatal abstinence syndrome

-• Shorter treatment time
+- Shorter treatment time

-• Increased risk of being born full-term
+- Increased chance of being born full-term

-• Decreased risk of relapse
+- Decreased risk of relapse

 How Can I Find Medication-Assisted Treatment?